 - Mix together the 1/3 cup sugar, cinnamon, and optional nutmeg.

 - On parchment paper or a silicone baking mat, sprinkle a generous amount of starch or gluten free flour.
-Place the cinnamon roll dough onto the flour and sprinkle the top and sides generously.
+(I'm talking 1 good 1/4 cup) Place the cinnamon roll dough onto the flour and sprinkle the top and sides generously with another 1/4 cup of starch or flour.
+The dough is very sticky and not like a wheat based dough that you can knead.
+Nope.
+This will be more like a thick batter.
+So use that extra flour!

 - With flour on your hands, gently roll the dough into a ball, pressing the flour into the sides so it becomes less sticky.